 Received Sub-Committee visit

-Argentina tabled voluntary pledges and commitments in support for its candidacy for membership for the period 2013-2015, on 10th January 2012.
+Argentina presented voluntary pledges and commitments in support of its candidature for membership for the period 2019-2021 on 19 September 2018.

 At the international level, Argentina committed, inter alia, to: strengthen engagement with specialised agencies to help empower women and end violence against them; promote multilateralism as an efficient tool for defending human rights; further engage with and support civil society organisations; strengthen the Council’s capacity to address grave human rights violations; further support and engage with the Special Procedures, OHCHR and the UPR; promote the issues of anti-discrimination and violence against women via the UPR mechanism; and work for the universal ratification and implementation of the CED.